canada-ca/canada-ca.github.io/_posts/2021-02-26-work-with-call-centres.md

 > “If the process to collect customer feedback is non-existent or poorly designed, your customers’ insights arrive at a dead-end.
 Agents may have the insights you desire, but there’s no process to deliver it up the food chain.
 This may seem a bit simple and obvious, but can be difficult to execute correctly.” -- call centre agent, Service Canada

 Web teams and call centres need to work together to improve service design.
-It all begins with enabling your agents to collect feedback and ensuring it can flow freely, uninhibited to management teams can enact change.
+It all begins with enabling your agents to collect feedback and ensuring it can flow freely, uninhibited to management teams who can enact change.

 Thank you, Service Canada, for taking swift action and being responsive to the changing needs of the public!